QVCItalia/magento-configurable-auto-pricing/README.md

 You can set special price or normal price on the children products and if the special price is actually valid, then it will be used to calculate the differences.

 On the parent product will be set the **lowest** price found in the children.
 Either price, special_price, special_from_date and special_to_date will be set.
+From the configuration panel you can either disable this feature or specify other attributes to copy from the child with the lowest price to the parent.

 **BE CAREFUL**, if you have some children products with the special_price and some without then the parent will have the settings of the child with the lowest price, that maybe incoherent with the other children.
 If you won't have this situation, you won't have any trouble.